oboroc/oboroc.github.io/_posts/2019-03-11-setting-up-a-pc-engines-apu2c4-headless-mini-pc.md

 Click "Next", then "Finish".

-Next, copy BIOS file to the stick:
+Copy BIOS file to the stick.
 If you check the USB stick, you'll see the following files on it:
 ```
 E:\>dir